chris-clifton/170/1_prerequisites/http/1_background.md

 `:88`
 **PORT**
 The Port or port number.
 Only required if you want to use a port other than the default.
+Port 80 handles HTTP requests.

 `/home/`
 **URL PATH**